duckieka/alienated-airplane-adventure/README.md

 ^i followed along the video lololol, so yea

-how to play:
+scratch thatvv all you gotta do play is to download the files and sort them into any empty folder and then open the html file in any browser :D how to play:
 1. have visual studio code downloaded
 2. download the live server extension